Pen computing: General techniques

 User interfaces for pen computing can be implemented in several ways.
-Actual systems generally employ a combination of these techniques.
+Current systems generally employ a combination of these techniques.

 Pointing/locator input

 The tablet and stylus are used as pointing devices, such as to replace a mouse.
 While a mouse is a relative pointing device (one uses the mouse to "push the cursor around" on a screen), a tablet is an absolute pointing device (one places the stylus where the cursor is to appear).

 There are a number of human factors to be considered when actually substituting a stylus and tablet for a mouse.
 For example, it is much harder to target or tap the same exact position twice with a stylus, so "double-tap" operations with a stylus are harder to perform if the system is expecting "double-click" input from a mouse.

 A finger can be used as the stylus on a touch-sensitive tablet surface, such as with a touchscreen.